kerkeslager/crafting-interpreters/README.md

 This is my code for working through the amazing book [Crafting Interpreters](https://craftinginterpreters.com/).

 ## TODOs
+* <span style='color: #CC0000;'>Memory leak</span>: Since the code at time of this writing is at section 19.4.0, we've implemented part of the heap, but no memory freeing.
+Just putting this here to make sure we get back to it.
 * Challenges:
   - Chapter 14 Challenge 2 (allowing for more than 256 constants per chunk)
   - Chapter 14 Challenge 3 (implement and profile a few malloc/realloc/free implementations)